Regulus343/Formation/readme.md

 <a name="installation"></a>
 ## Installation

-To install Formation, make sure `regulus/formation` has been added to Laravel 5's `composer.json` file.
+To install Formation, run `composer require regulus/formation` or add `regulus/formation` to Laravel's `composer.json` file:

 	"require": {
-		"regulus/formation": "1.5.*"
+		"regulus/formation": "1.6.*"
 	},

 Then run `php composer.phar update` from the command line.
 Composer will install the Formation package.
 Now, all you have to do is register the service provider and set up Formation's alias in `config/app.php`.
-Add this to the `providers` array:
+Add this to the array in `bootstrap/providers.php`:

 	Regulus\Formation\FormationServiceProvider::class,

-And add this to the `aliases` array:
+And add this line to `register()` in `app/Providers/AliasServiceProvider.php`:

-	'Form' => Regulus\Formation\Facade::class,

-You may use 'Formation', or another alias, but 'Form' is recommended for the sake of simplicity.
+	$loader->alias('Form', \Regulus\Formation\Facade::class);

 Formation is now ready to go.

-Now, publish the config file, `form.php`, as well as the views and JS file, from the command line:
+Now, just publish the config file, `form.php`, as well as the views and JS file if you need them, from the command line:

 	php artisan vendor:publish